wcm-io-caravan/caravan-rhyme/README.md

     // obtaining a client proxy will not fetch the entry point resource yet (until you call a method on it) ApiEntryPoint api = getApiEntryPoint();

-    // calling the method will fetch the entry point, then find and expland the URI template.
+    // calling the method will fetch the entry point, then find and expand the URI template.
     ItemResource itemResource = api.getItemById("foo");

     // now you have a ItemResource that knows the full URL of the resource (and how to fetch it),